|Min. initial investment||$1,000|

 The Fund is subject to interest rate risk.
 Bond values will generally decrease when interest rates rise and will generally increase when interest rates fall.

 Bonds with lower credit ratings are more speculative and likely to default than higher quality bonds and tend to fluctuate more widely in value.

 Mortgage-backed securities (MBS) are subject to prepayment risk.
 These risks may result in greater share price volatility.

 Convertible securities are subject to the risks associated with both fixed income securities and common stocks.

 Fund shares are not insured or guaranteed by the US Government or its agencies

 International securities are subject to political influences, currency fluctuations and economic cycles that may be unrelated to those affecting the domestic financial markets and may experience wider price fluctuations than the securities held by other Sentinel funds.

 Small- and mid-sized company stocks can be more volatile than large company stocks.

 Large company stocks as a group could fall out of favor with the market and underperform investments that focus on small- and mid-sized company stocks.

 The following are total annual operating expense ratios for Sentinel Conservative Strategies Fund Class A, C, & I shares; A - 1.09%, C - 1.81%, I - 1.00%.
-All expense ratio data is sourced from the prospectus dated March 30, 2013.
+Expense ratio data is sourced from the Fund's most recent prospectus.